 A lack of quality health care can lead to negative health outcomes and more intensive treatment, such as avoidable hospitalizations.
-More than a quarter of adults in Coney Island have no health insurance, and one in nine goes without needed medical care, similar to citywide rates.
-The rate of late or no prenatal care in Coney Island is higher than the Brooklyn and citywide rates.
+One in five adults in Borough Park has no health insurance, and one in ten goes without needed medical care, similar to adults citywide.